-class RealtimeInterrupts(duration, dt_initial=0.01)
+class RealtimeInterrupts (duration, dt_initial=0.01)

-$Bases: {\it ConstantInterrupts}$
+Bases: ConstantInterrupts

-class representing time interrupts spaced equidistantly in real time initialize(t)
+class representing time interrupts spaced equidistantly in real time dt_initial (float) - The initial duration between subsequent interrupts.
+This is measured in simulation time units.

 This spacing is only achieved approximately and depends on the initial value set by dt_initial and the actual variation in computation speed.